 I last spoke to Alex O’Flinn when he edited Chloe Zhao’s film The Rider, which was nominated for an Independent Spirit Award.
 He’s also edited numerous other features and series, including The OA, A Girl Walks Home Alone At Night, Vampires Versus the Bronx, and the documentary Autism In Love.

-Check out the Art of the Cut podcast to listen to this interview, and stay up to date on all the latest episodes.
 Warning: this article contains minor plot spoilers as well as media with scenes of slavery that some may find distressing.

 HULLFISH: I’ve talked to both of you before, so it’s fun to have the band back together again.